We're aiming to simplify the process of creating excellent research that will help move your team forward.

 Measurements let you compare and track performance

 Let’s say you run a user test on a prototype, glean insights from the qualitative data, re-design the prototype and then test it again.
 How do you determine if the design improved?
 Without taking measurements in both tests, it can be hard to say objectively if a design improved or not.
-Again, measures are necessary to answer this question.

 What to measure